JT2912/GitHub-Intro/README.md

 # GitHub-Intro
-This is a repository named GitHub-Intro.
+This is a repository named GitHub Intro.